AlexK-Git95/azure-cloud-devops-platform/README.md

 ## Project Purpose

 The goal of this project is to build a production-style DevOps workflow around a small API service.
-It is intended to prove that AK can work systematically with core DevOps practices such as:
+It is intended to demonstrate the ability to work systematically with core DevOps practices such as:

 * Building and running a containerized application with Docker
 * Managing a local multi-container environment with Docker Compose